 If hiking is not your thing, you can visit many spectacular beaches in this area on a speedboat tour.

 After our son’s nap, we went for a slow walk through Old Town.
 We didn’t push the kids too hard and let them set the pace.
 We walked through many of the charming side streets behind the harbor.
 The kids liked running ahead exploring, smelling flowers, climbing stairs, finding new alleys, etc. We walked back through Saint Stephan Square before looping back up to our Airbnb apartment.

 Hike to Mekićevica Beach

-Taking a water taxi out to the Pakleni Islands for fun on the beach is a very popular activity in Hvar, but we elected not to do this for two reasons: 1) It seems like most of the beaches on these islands are ‘naturist’ beaches and our 2 year old son is a little too ‘verbally honest’ right now… 2) We start our outings at 7:30am and we doubted there would be a water taxi operating that early in shoulder season.
+Taking a water taxi out to the Pakleni Islands for fun on the beach is one of the top things to do in Hvar, but we elected not to do this for two reasons: 1) It seems like most of the beaches on these islands are ‘naturist’ beaches and our 2 year old son is a little too ‘verbally honest’ right now… 2) We start our outings at 7:30am and we doubted there would be a water taxi operating that early in shoulder season.

 So, we decided to guarantee ourselves an awesome beach day by going to the most beautiful beach we saw on our hike the previous day, Mekićevica Beach.
 It took us an hour to walk there from central Hvar.
 (Side note, Google Maps directed us to walk through the residential part of town as a more direct route.
 In the end, it was way less scenic than the waterfront route we took the day before, plus it didn’t save us any time.
 We recommend taking the waterfront route).